 From ending utilities and insurance contracts, handling the end cleaning of your apartment, selling your vehicle, deregistering from schools and other authorities – leaving Switzerland is a race against time and a logistical roller coaster.
-Here is some wisdom from experienced relocation experts to help you manage the complexities of this endeavor.
+It is important to keep your head clear and know exactly what to do and in what order.

 Check your lease contracts and also the contracts of all services and subscriptions you own in order to find out the appropiate cancellation terms.

 Make sure you respect the appropriate notice period as stated in your contracts.